CEI-lab/ece3400-2017/docs/Teamwork/Team_Contract.md

 2. Describe what your team will do if the infractions continue:

+### Team Leadership ###

+Every person on the team will have to take the role as a leader for at least two weeks.
+The role of the leader will be to organize meetings and make sure that everything is submitted in a timely manner.
+Please note here who will be responsible when:

+Aug 28th - Sep 21st (Lab 1):

+Sep 22nd - Oct 5th (Lab 2):

+Oct 6th - Oct 19th (Lab 3 and Milestone 1):

+Oct 20th - Nov 2nd (Lab 4 and Milestone 2, progress towards Milestone 3):

+Nov 3rd - Nov 17th (Milestone 3 and 4):

+Nov 17th - Dec 5th (Final competition and deadline for the website):

 ------

 a)	I participated in formulating the standards, roles, and procedures as stated in this contract.